NeilP211/fitgraph/README.md

 **Dataset:** Polyvore Outfits (`disjoint` split): 152,785 items embedded, 35,140 outfits (train 16,995 / valid 3,000 / test 15,145).

-### The leakage fix, an honest account
+### The leakage fix

 An early evaluation ran the HGAT `forward` pass over a graph that included test-split outfits.
-Test garments were embedded via message-passing that incorporated test co-occurrence signal, the very signal the model was supposed to predict.
+Test garments were embedded via message-passing that incorporated test co-occurrence signal.
 This produced an inflated AUC of ~**0.99**.

 The fix was to switch to strict **inductive** evaluation: all test embeddings are produced via `model.embed_features(x)`, which runs only the MLP encoder on image+text features with no graph context.
 This is exactly how the deployed product embeds every catalog garment it scores at serve time.
-The reported **0.848** is the honest number.
+The reported **0.848** is the right number.

-The gap between 0.99 and 0.848 is not a failure, it is a demonstration of ML rigor.
-Finding and fixing this kind of leakage is what separates a polished portfolio from a toy benchmark.

 ---